Fit education — Elila USA

 This is not convention.
 It is logic.
 The band is the anchor — the structural foundation that everything else is built on.
 Measuring and fitting the band first establishes the garment's anchor point, its back support, and its load-bearing capacity.
 The cup is always adjusted relative to a band that is already doing its job.

 For plus-size women, leading with a wider back maximizes coverage, support, and anchoring across the full back tissue profile.
 A wider back distributes load across more surface area — no single point carries all the work.
 The front and sides of the garment may then need to be pared down to keep the fit balanced and proportional for that specific body.
-A wider back and a proportionally scaled front are not the same garment.
+Each Elila garment is designed for specific plus-size body geometries — not uniformly scaled up from a smaller size pattern.
+The back, front, and cup are engineered relative to each other for the body type that style is intended to serve.

 "We fit the band first because that's what's doing the supporting.
 Once the band is right, we adjust the cup to fit you — not the other way around."